-Now, imagine a situation that you've been working for the company for a few months and you are asked to participate in a conference or training.
-With a group of people from other offices around the world you need to discuss the plan for the critical project.
+Now, imagine situation that you've been working for the company for few months and you are asked to participate in the conference or training.
+With group of people from other offices around the world you need to discuss the plan for the critical project.

-The meeting can take place same city you work or you can be asked to travel.
-You will need to spend a few days with people you don't know or maybe only talked over the phone or exchanged emails.
-And here it starts, you enter the conference room, and there are still a few minutes left before the meeting starts.
-And the room is full of strangers...
-Does it sound like a horror movie scene to you? ;)
+Meeting can take place same city you work or you can be asked to travel.
+You will need spend few days with people you don't know or maybe only talked over the phone or exchanged emails.
+And here it starts, you enter the conference room, there is still a few minutes left before the meeting starts.

+And room is full of strangers...

+Does it sound like a horror move scene to you?;)

-If yes, you definitely need to learn and practice several questions and topics, which will help you to make small talk like a professional.
+If yes, you definitely need to learn and practice several questions and topics, which will help you to make a small talk like a professional.